 Year 2 at Greenacres is called Willow Tree Class, and we are taught by Miss Biring-Rai.

-Our themes in Year 2 are:
+Learning in Year 2 includes:

 - Who Lives Here?